dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 If you want a site which loads really fast on mobile phones then try Amplify.
 [Amplify](https://github.com/ageitgey/amplify){:rel='nofollow'}{:target="_blank"} is a theme developed following Google Accelerated Mobile Pages(AMP) rules.
 AMP is a project by Google to make websites load faster on mobile devices.
 Anyone can create an AMP version of their website.
 But we have a Jekyll theme which is completely AMP based!
 Here is a [sample post](https://cdn.ampproject.org/c/s/ageitgey.github.io/amplify/2016/03/08/example-post.html){:rel='nofollow'}{:target="_blank"} which loads incredibly fast.

-If you are someone who likes minimal design for your blog then I would suggest to use amplify theme for its speed.
 So these are the methods I would recommend to use to speed up your Jekyll blog.
 Once you implement some of these methods, check if it has improved the page load time.

 ## Conclusion
-More than ranking on search engines, speed is important to keep users happy.
+More than ranking on search engines, speed is important to keep your users happy.
 They may not return to the website if it is too slow to load.
 Make sure you keep your website light and fast.
 Compare your website to a restaurant; how happy we feel if the service is quick and how frustrating it will be if the order takes forever.
 It is easy to differentiate a Jekyll site from a WordPress site just by its page speed!
 This is one of the reasons why I chose Jekyll over WordPress.
-Check your website loading speed every time you make a major change.

 I hope that the article helped you speed up your Jekyll website.
 Ask any doubts you have through comments.